jefft0/gnokey-mobile/README.md

   - client_name: the name of the app that is calling the Gnokey Mobile app.
 It will be displayed to the user.
   - reason: the reason behind this action.
 It will be displayed to the user.
   - callback: the URL that Gnokey Mobile will call after signing the tx.
-  - update_tx (optional): if "true" then estimate the gas and update gas_wanted in the tx.
+  - update_tx (optional): if "true" then update gas_wanted in the tx with the estimated gas.

 Example response: